Yankees vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gleyber Torres and the New York Yankees will meet Adley Rutschman and the Baltimore Orioles on Wednesday at Yankee Stadium, at 7:05 PM ET.
+Gleyber Torres and the New York Yankees will take on the Baltimore Orioles and Adley Rutschman on Thursday at 7:05 PM ET, at Yankee Stadium.

-The Orioles have been listed as +115 moneyline underdogs for this matchup against the Yankees (-140).
-New York is a 1.5-run favorite (at +145 odds).
-An 8.5-run over/under has been set for this contest.
+The Yankees are listed as -135 moneyline favorites in this matchup with the Orioles (+110).
+New York is favored on the run line (-1.5 with +145 odds).
+The matchup's over/under is set at 9 runs.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.